MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/jira52microsoft-tutorial.md

 * JIRA also supports 6.0 to 7.12.
 For more details, click [JIRA SAML SSO by Microsoft](jiramicrosoft-tutorial.md)

 > [!NOTE]
-> Please note that JIRA also supports Linux Ubuntu version 16.04
+> Please note that our JIRA Plugin also works on Ubuntu Version 16.04

 ## Scenario description